nico-dela/lacasamutante/README.md

 - **Content**: Update the sections in `index.html` to change the website's content.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the `LICENSE` file for details.